rodaine/rodaine.github.io/_drafts/fork-duplicate-clone-golang-io-reader-without-buffer.md

 ### Solution #2: The Reliable File System ###

-OK, then how about you drop the data into a file on disk (a'la [`ioutil.TempFile`][tempFile]) and avoid the penalties of storing it in RAM?
+OK, then how about you drop the data into a file on disk (a'la [`ioutil.TempFile`][tempFile]) and skip the penalties of storing it in RAM?

 {% include widgets/gist.html id="a4236a51b1a3b66d1e08" file="file.go" %}

-If the final destination is on the server's file system, then this is probably your best choice (albeit with a real file), but let's assume it will end up on the cloud.
+If the final destination is on the service's file system, then this is probably your best choice (albeit with a real file), but let's assume it will end up on the cloud.
 Again, if the files are large, the IO costs here could be noticeable and unnecessary.
 You run the risk of bugs or crashes orphaning files on the machine, and I also wouldn't recommend this if the data is sensitive in any way.

 **Pro's**: Keeps the whole file out of RAM.<br/>
 **Con's**: Still synchronous, potential for lots of IO, disk space, and orphaned data.

 ### Solution #3: The Duct-Tape `io.MultiReader` ###

 In some cases, the metadata you need exists in the first handful of bytes of the file.
-For instance, identifying a file as a JPEG only requires checking that the first two bytes of the file are `0xFF 0xD8`.
+Identifying a file as a JPEG, for instance, only requires checking that the first two bytes are `0xFF 0xD8`.
 This can be handled synchronously using a [`io.MultiReader`][multiReader], which glues together a set of readers as if they were one.
 Here's our JPEG example:

 <aside>It is not categorically true that a file beginning with those two bytes is a valid JPEG, but for the most part it's enough.
 If you're curious, the exiv2 team has documented the <a href="http://dev.exiv2.org/projects/exiv2/wiki/The_Metadata_in_JPEG_files">metadata structure of the JPEG format</a>.</aside>